You are here

 College of Science and Engineering student groups

-Find leadership opportunities by exploring more than 75 student groups in the College of Science and Engineering.
+Find leadership opportunities by exploring more than 75 student groups in the College of Science and Engineering, and on the Department of Chemistry's Diversity & Inclusion resource page.

 University student organizations

-Information on a variety of campus student organizations is available through Student Unions & Activities.
+Information on a variety of campus student organizations is available through Student Unions & Activities, and on the Department of Chemistry's Diversity & Inclusion resource page.